 Trail Canyon Falls.

 Trail Canyon Falls is an impressive 50-foot waterfall that cascades beautifully into the small pool below.

 We went when it was raining, so we were the only people at the falls, but this is not normal as it gets busy on the weekends.

-The way back is mostly downhill, so it is a nice stroll through the beautiful canyon back to your car.
-This is a great four-mile hike and one that I recommend you try, especially after a good storm.
+The way back is mostly downhill, so it is a pleasant stroll through the beautiful canyon back to your car.
+This is an excellent four mile hike and one that I recommend you try, especially after a good storm.
 Let me know what you think in the comments below.